chef/chef-web-docs/content/saas/opsworks_migration.md

 * A Chef SaaS Environment.
 Refer to the [Getting Started](/get_started/) with the Chef SaaS page.

-* An S3 bucket provided by Progress Chef.
+* An S3 bucket was provided by Progress Chef.

 ## High-level steps to migrate from AWS OpsWorks to Chef SaaS (REPHRASE)